 Eligibility and Application Process

 To be eligible, applicants must be a registered professional/graduate student in good standing or a postdoctoral fellow (including clinical fellows) at UCSF or Stanford University at the time the application is submitted.
-Applications from trainees who identify as a member of a group underrepresented in biomedical science will be prioritized.
 Scholars will be selected by CERSI faculty with input from the FDA’s Office of Minority Health and Health Equity.
 The following are required for a complete application:

 - Applicant Information including full name, highest degree obtained, degree granting institution, current title and institutional affiliation, email address, cell phone number, and complete mailing address.